Jhabige/Jhabige.github.io/pictures.md

 ![Josh and Prat]({{ "/assets/img/JoshPrat.JPG" | relative_url }})
 <br>
 Josh Habiger and Pratyaydipta Rudra at the Stillwater Tennis Association tournament in 2025.
-Habiger and Rudra were the top doubles team among all doubles teams composed of at least 2 statisticians from the same Statistics Department in the State of Oklahoma.
+Habiger and Rudra were the top doubles team among all doubles teams composed of at least 2 statisticians from the same Statistics Department in the State of Oklahoma....Also we did win the tournament.